 - Browser tabs data

 - Device performance / Hardware benchmarks

-Believe it or not, browser & device fingerprinting started as a security measure, as a means of identifying and authenticating users online.
-Fingerprint analysis cab help identification and prevention of fraud and suspicious activities.
+Believe it or not, digital fingerprinting started as a security measure, as a means of identifying and authenticating users online, to help better identify and prevent fraud and other suspicious activity.

-Your bank probably uses device fingerprint to identify fraud cases, and questionable online behavior, say for example, a banks’ security system would be able to identify and block access, if your account is being accessed from multiple locations, and devices in a short period of time.
+Say, for example, your banks’ security system probably uses fingerprinting to identify and block access to your bank account, if it detects something suspicious like your account being accessed from multiple locations and devices in a short period of time.

-It allows you to be tracked for months, even when you clear your browsing history, use private browsing mode, or even a VPN — disregarding very clear indications that you don’t want to be tracked.
+Fingerprinting allows you to be tracked for months, even when you clear your browsing history, use private browsing mode, or even a VPN—disregarding very clear indications that you don’t want to be tracked.

 Fingerprinting is increasingly becoming more and more common, in response to privacy-respecting browsers like Firefox that go to great lengths to block traditional trackers like cookies and other common trackers.